Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

     ![Create worker](../../Assets/Screenshots/Webhooks/Workers/CreateWorker.png "[Create worker]")

-2. If you want to activate the worker directly when saving it, click the activate checkbox.
+2. If you want to activate the worker directly when saving it, click the *Active* checkbox.
 Alternatively, you can activate the worker later, see [Activate worker](#activate-worker).

 3. Define whether you want this worker for sequential execution.
 In this case, click the *Sequential execution* checkbox.
     The *Number of jobs* field is hidden, because in sequential execution only one worker executes the webhooks.

 2. Enter a name for the worker in the *Name* field.
 It is recommended to describe the execution mode and the retry algorithm in the name for better identification later.

-3. Define the retry algorithm comma-separated in the *Retry algorithm* field.
+3. Specify the retry algorithm in the *Retry algorithm* field, separated by commas.
 It defines the time intervals in seconds in which the worker execution should be retried after a webhook message could not be sent successfully.
 You have the following options:
-    -   You can let the field empty. <!--- Stimmt das?-->In this case, the following default is used: First try = 60 sec, second try = 120 sec, third try = 300 sec, fourth try = 600 sec.
+    -   You can leave the field empty. <!--- Stimmt das?-->In this case, the following default is used: First try = 60 sec, second try = 120 sec, third try = 300 sec, fourth try = 600 sec.
     - You can define up to 4 time intervals in seconds, for example **60, 300, 600, 6000**.
-Each time intervall is counted from the time of the first try.<!---Stimmt das ?-->
+Each interval is counted from the time of the first try.<!---Stimmt das ?-->

 4. Define the number of jobs in case you have decided for parallel processing.

 5. Click the [CREATE] button.
     The *Create worker* view is closed and the *Workers* view is displayed.

 ## Activate worker